aleshaleksey/fansys23/13-crafting-imbuing.md

 ___
 ### Skills Used

-Depending on what is being created different skills are used.
+Crafting requires skill.
+The specific skill needed depends on the kind of item or structure in question.
 Sometimes multiple skills are needed.
 For example, building a castle may require masonry and carpentry for the structure, engineering for the design, tinkering for traps and so on.
 Thus common sense should be applied.
 In cases where multiple skills are needed, each skill roll must succeed for the crafting to succeed.
 A roll is not necessarily required.
-For example, it can be assumed that a hundred workers will eventually build a castle, and the poor rolls of some will merely cancel out the brilliant rolls of others.
+For example, it can be assumed that a hundred workers will eventually build a castle, and the poor rolls of some will merely cancel out the brilliant rolls of others (in this case the architect would still have to make an "academics" roll to see if blueprint is viable).

 As usual, other skills in the same skill group can substitute the main skill with a penalty.
 However, tool proficiencies cannot be eschewed for crafting.